AnthonyCalandra/modern-cpp-features/CPP11.md

 See also: `decltype(auto)` (C++14).

-### Template aliases
+### Type aliases
-Semantically similar to using a `typedef` however, template aliases with `using` are easier to read and are compatible with templates.
+Semantically similar to using a `typedef` however, type aliases with `using` are easier to read and are compatible with templates.
 ```c++
 template <typename T>
 using Vec = std::vector<T>;